copythatcat/FinalAssignment/README.md

 # Week6

-This is the assignment for week 6!
+This is the Final assignment!